WoofGrrrr/file-system-broker/README.md

 FileSystemBroker logs certain events and writes them to Files.
-You can choose which events get logged, and you can use the Event Log Manager to List, View, and Delete logs.
+You can choose which events get logged, and you can use the Event Log Manager to List, View, Archive, or Delete logs.

 #### Automatic Event Log Deletion